Home

 Imbalanced airflow

 Closing air vents in certain rooms can create an imbalance in your home's airflow.
 This can lead to rooms that are too hot or too cold, which can make them uncomfortable to use.
-Additionally, imbalanced airflow can also lead to increased energy costs as your heating and cooling system works harder to maintain a consistent temperature.
+Additionally, imbalanced airflow can lead to increased energy costs as your heating and cooling system works harder to maintain a consistent temperature.

 Reduced efficiency